nystudio107/craft-seomatic/docs/docs/advanced.md

 }
 ```

-All of the individual container controller API endpoints also accept the `&asArray=true` parameter if you'd like the data in array form.
+All of the individual container controller API endpoints also accept the `&asArray=true` parameter if you’d like the data in array form.

 ### Schema.org API Endpoints

-**N.B.:** Anonymous access to the Schema.org JSON-LD endpoints are disabled by default; you'll need to enable them in SEOmatic → Plugin Settings → Endpoints
+**N.B.:** Anonymous access to the Schema.org JSON-LD endpoints are disabled by default; you’ll need to enable them in SEOmatic → Plugin Settings → Endpoints

-To get a key/value array of a given [Schema.org](http://schema.org/docs/full.html) type:
+To get a key-value array of a given [Schema.org](http://schema.org/docs/full.html) type:

 ```
 /actions/seomatic/json-ld/get-type?schemaType=Article